yhaskell/task-manager/README.md

    a sum of subtasks progress.

 ## Technologies
-Client is written in react/redux; server is written in postgres + node.js (not yet).
+Client is written in react/redux; server will be written in typescript using express.js + pgsql.